magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/building/build-system.md

 ### Notes

+* When switching between different profiles, delete the generated `ConanPresets.json` file in the repository root.
+  Otherwise, you may encounter conflicting preset errors.
 * If using a **multi-config generator**, install dependencies for **both `Debug` and `Release`**.
 * If using the **Xcode generator**, you must explicitly set it: